dv-lse/fdi-patent-innovate/data/narrative.md

   technology: all
 :::

 Patent counts in the regions that receive an intervention does indeed grow more than in regions that did not.
+[DV shows the overal difference-indifferences graph, for all regions and technologies]

 Some factors make regions more receptive to foreign firms’ interventions.
-Foreign direct investments in computers and drugs lead to powerful increase in regional innovation.
-Furthermore, you can notice that two continents stand out: Asia and Europe.
+Foreign direct investments in computers and drugs lead to powerful increase in regional innovation [DV zoom in to show results for these two sectors only].
+Furthermore, you can notice that two continents stand out: Asia and Europe [DV selects the regions belonging to these two continents: Western Europe, Eastern Europe, East Asia, Southeast Asia and South Asia].
 These continents are those that benefit the most from foreign interventions.
+(More on the interpretation of the results)

 On the globe, you can explore the impacts of FDIs by technology and continent.

-# References cited
+*# References cited

-Amin, A., & Cohendet, P. (2004).
+*Amin, A., & Cohendet, P. (2004).
 Architectures of knowledge: Firms, capabilities and communities.
 Oxford: Oxford University Press.

-Cohen, W. M., & Levinthal D. A. (1990).
+*Cohen, W. M., & Levinthal D. A. (1990).
 Absorptive capacity: A new perspective on learning and innovation.
 Administrative Science Quarterly, 35(1), 128–152. doi:10.2307/2393553

-Crescenzi, R., & Rodríguez-Pose, A. (2011).
+*Crescenzi, R., & Rodríguez-Pose, A. (2011).
 Innovation and regional growth in the European Union.
 Berlin: Springer-Verlag.

-United Nations Conference on Trade and Development (UNCTAD), 2016

-World Investment Report 2015: Investor Nationality: Policy Challenges (UNCTAD: Geneva)
+*United Nations Conference on Trade and Development (UNCTAD), 2016 *World Investment Report 2015: Investor Nationality: Policy Challenges (UNCTAD: Geneva)